Energy efficient lighting advice for your organisation, including guidance on energy-saving LED lighting and T5 fluorescent lighting.

 Getting lighting right is important for the energy efficiency of a building and the well-being of its occupants.
 Up to 40% of a building's electricity use is accounted for by lighting, while the right level and quality of light improves the alertness and accuracy of those working in it.

 Ways to improve your organisation's lighting include:

 Looking to upgrade to energy-saving lighting or make other energy efficiency improvements?
 See our services to find out how we can help.
-This includes financing and implementation support for organisations seeking to invest in energy efficient equipment, for more details visit our Implementation & finance page.
+This includes financing and implementation support for organisations seeking to invest in energy efficient equipment.

 The following publications are available for free download: